Skip to Content

 From Software to Theory

 The Holistic Universe Model began as a software project — a 3D simulation built from just 6 free parameters.
-The simulation models all major movements: the invariable plane, inclination, perihelion precession, eccentricity cycles, obliquity, and planetary orbits.
+The simulation accurately reproduces the positions of the Sun, Moon, and all seven planets — verified against JPL Horizons ephemeris data and over 700 historical astronomical observations.
+From the same geometric framework, it simultaneously produces obliquity, eccentricity, perihelion precession, and inclination oscillation for all planets — quantities that are normally computed by separate models.
 Built-in measurement tools track quantities like length of day, length of year, and observed precession rates across time.

 From this, a theoretical framework emerged:

-- The six Fibonacci Laws emerged: a single timescale generates all major precession periods (Law 1), predicts every planet’s orbital tilt and shape with zero free parameters (Laws 2–4), enforces collective balance conditions (Laws 3, 5), and traces everything back to a Saturn–Jupiter–Earth resonance loop (Law 6)
+• The six Fibonacci Laws emerged: a single timescale generates all major precession periods (Law 1), predicts every planet’s orbital tilt and shape with zero free parameters (Laws 2 and 4), enforces collective balance conditions (Laws 3 and 5), and traces everything back to a Saturn–Jupiter–Earth resonance loop (Law 6)

 The simulation also serves as a test bed: existing results such as Souami & Souchay’s (2012) invariable plane definitions can be verified, and 17 testable predictions can be checked against future observations.